CDL Training

 To get a Class A CDL you will need to meet several Federal and State requirements including:

 • Have your Commercial Learner’s Permit for at least 14 days before taking the CDL test.
 (No permit is required to enroll.
-We will help you get your permit as part of the training.)
+We will help you get a CDL permit as part of the training.)
 Getting your CDLP requires you to:

 • Pass the written knowledge test.